The Largest Wooden Airplane Ever Built

 In 1992, Evergreen Aviation & Space Museum co-founders Michael King Smith and Delford M. Smith submitted the winning proposal to provide the American icon with a proper home.
 The Flying Boat was disassembled and transported by barge up the West Coast, then up the Columbia and Willamette Rivers, to Portland, Oregon.
 It remained there for several months until water levels permitted the massive structures to safely pass under the Willamette’s many bridges.

 Finally, in February 1993, the aircraft was transported by truck for the last 7.5 miles to McMinnville, Oregon.
 Temporary hangars were built as housing for the Spruce Goose while volunteers worked on the aircraft’s restoration.

 Grand Opening Of The Evergreen Museum

 In 2001, the re-assembly of the Spruce Goose was completed, and the Evergreen Aviation & Space Museum opened its doors for the first time.

 Over the remaining year, over 150,000 people came to see the Spruce Goose at its new home.

 November 2, 2022

 75th Anniversary of the Historic Flight

-At Evergreen Aviation & Space Museum, we are celebrating the first and only flight of the Hughes Flying Boat with special monthly programming, limited-edition merchandise, and more.
-Details for the 75th anniversary coming soon.
+At Evergreen Aviation & Space Museum, we celebrated the first and only flight of the Hughes Flying Boat with special monthly programming, limited-edition merchandise, and more.

 Frequently Asked Questions